 The financial statements are general purpose financial statements which have been prepared in accordance with New Zealand Generally Accepted Accounting Practice (NZ GAAP).
 They comply with the New Zealand equivalents to International Financial Reporting Standards (NZ IFRS) and other applicable Financial Reporting Standards as appropriate for a profit-oriented entity.
-The financial statements have been prepared in accordance with the requirements of the FMCA and the Financial Reporting Act 2013.
+The financial statements have been prepared in accordance with the requirements of the FMCA.
 They also comply with International Financial Reporting Standards (IFRS).